gtxaspec/wz_flash-helper/docs/README_switch_profile_openipc.md

 Because Wyze cameras don't have Ethernet, Wi-Fi authentication information and driver need to be configured by setting uboot env variables so your camera can connect to your home Wi-Fi network after OpenIPC boots up.
 The `setup_openipc_env.sh` script under the `wz_flash-helper/scripts/` directory would help you to do the job.

-To get the `setup_openipc_env.sh` script work, edit the script to set your Wi-Fi name(SSID) and password, optionally set your camera MAC address and Timezone.
+To get the `setup_openipc_env.sh` script work, edit the script to set your Wi-Fi name (SSID) and password, optionally set your camera's MAC address and Timezone.

 The Wi-Fi driver doesn't need to be set manually because it is automatically detected.